 X-rays over your lifetime

-The decision to have an x-ray exam is a medical one, based on the likelihood of benefit from the exam and the potential risk from radiation.
-For low dose examinations, usually those that involve only films taken by a technologist, this is generally an easy decision.
-For higher dose exams such as computed tomography (CT) scans, interventional radiology, and nuclear medicine procedures, the radiologist may want to consider your past history of exposure to x-rays.
+The medical decision to have an x-ray exam weighs the likelihood of benefit against the potential risk from radiation.
+For exams that use a small amount of radiation (i.e., chest x-ray), this is generally an easy decision.
+Other imaging exams may use larger amounts.
+A radiologist may want to consider your history of radiation exposure before recommending a procedure.
+Computed tomography (CT), interventional radiology, and nuclear medicine exams may each use a modest amount of radiation.
 If you have had frequent x-ray exams and change healthcare providers, it is a good idea to keep a record of your x-ray history for yourself.
 This can help your doctor make an informed decision.
-It is also very important to tell your doctor if you are pregnant before having an exam that involves the abdomen or pelvic region.
+It is very important to tell your new doctor, the imaging technologist, or radiologist if you are pregnant before having an exam that uses radiation.